Skeletal muscle: Muscle strength

 Muscle strength is a result of three overlapping factors: physiological strength (muscle size, cross sectional area, available crossbridging, responses to training), neurological strength (how strong or weak is the signal that tells the muscle to contract), and mechanical strength (muscle's force angle on the lever, moment arm length, joint capabilities).

 Vertebrate muscle typically produces approximately 25-33 N of force per square centimeter of muscle cross-sectional area when isometric and at optimal length.
 Some invertebrate muscles, such as in crab claws, have much longer sarcomeres than vertebrates, resulting in many more sites for actin and myosin to bind and thus much greater force per square centimeter at the cost of much slower speed.
 The force generated by a contraction can be measured non-invasively using either mechanomyography or phonomyography, be measured in vivo using tendon strain (if a prominent tendon is present), or be measured directly using more invasive methods.

 The strength of any given muscle, in terms of force exerted on the skeleton, depends upon length, shortening speed, cross sectional area, pennation, sarcomere length, myosin isoforms, and neural activation of motor units.
 Significant reductions in muscle strength can indicate underlying pathology, with the chart at right used as a guide.

 The maximum holding time for a contracted muscle depends on its supply of energy and is stated by Rohmert's law to exponentially decay from the beginning of exertion.

-The "strongest" human muscle

-Since three factors affect muscular strength simultaneously and muscles never work individually, it is misleading to compare strength in individual muscles, and state that one is the "strongest".
-But below are several muscles whose strength is noteworthy for different reasons.
+Since three factors affect muscular strength simultaneously and muscles never work individually, no one muscle can be claimed to be the strongest.
+There are several muscles with noteworthy strength.